awmckinley/config/modules/log/README.md

-# Log Analysis
+# Log Analysis Software

-Software for analyzing and navigating log files.
+Tools for navigating, filtering, and analyzing system and application log files.